NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

-This is a survey of digital PLL methods that I find good, bad, or just interesting.
+This is a survey of digital PLL ideas that I find good, bad, or just interesting.
 We'll primarily focus on clock generation for SoCs and other synchronous digital logic, while occassionally nodding to other uses of PLLs and their differences.
-A few related themes run throughout: (a) why won't these old analog PLLs go away, (b) what really makes these circuits digital in the first place, and (c) whatever that is, can we just get the good parts?
+A few related themes run throughout: (a) why won't these old analog PLLs go away? (b) what really makes these circuits digital in the first place? and (c) whatever that is, can we just get the good parts?